 Economic fitness describes the ability of the country to produce diversified and globally competitive goods.
 The average score of the 121 countries of 1.239 highlights that the countries have moderate levels of economic fitness.
 The standard deviation of 2.892 indicates considerable variability among the ability of countries to produce diversified and globally competitive goods.
-It implies greater differences in the economic fitness of the countries.
-The minimum value of economic fitness (equal to 0.00) suggests that some countries have potential challenges in their ability to produce competitive and diversified goods.
+It implies greater differences in the economic fitness (equal to 0.00) suggests that some countries have potential challenges in their ability to produce competitive and diversified goods.